remkoboschker/grunt-app-boilerplate/README.md

 __Note__: at the moment "dist" tasks should be run after "default" build task.
 Also, "server" tasks should be run after "dist:debug" task.

-There id no dependency defined as it makes no sense to repeat "dist:debug" when no files were modifies since last test run.
+There is no dependency defined as it makes no sense to repeat "dist:debug" when no files were modifies since last test run.

 Folders structure
 =================